Cydol/DS-Project2/README.md

 **R Code and Details (some snippets)**

-- **When checking for linear relationship between the dependant variable and independant variables, plots are created and some outliers are detected.**
+- **When checking for linear relationship between the dependant variable and independant variables, plots are created and some outliers are detected**

 ```r
 # 4. MPG vs drat (Linear relationship)